-- Investments in qualified affordable housing projects of \$606 million as of December 2019 and \$653 million as of December 2018. - Assets classified as held for sale of \$470 million as of December 2019 and \$365 million as of December 2018 related to the firm's consolidated investments within its Asset Management segment, substantially all of which consisted of property and equipment.
-In addition, assets classified as held for sale also included assets of \$1.01 billion as of December 2018, related to the firm's new European headquarters in London.
-This property was sold in January 2019 pursuant to a sale and leaseback agreement and the firm recognized a right-of-use asset upon the leaseback.
+- · Investments in qualified affordable housing projects of \$678 million as of December 2020 and \$606 million as of December 2019. - · Assets classified as held for sale of \$437 million as of December 2020 and \$470 million as of December 2019 related to the firm's consolidated investments within the Asset Management segment, substantially all of which consisted of property and equipment.